YakinRubaiat/Tensorflow-for-poets-in-windows/README.md

 # Tensorflow-for-poets-in-windows
-Tensorflow for poets is a image classifier, you can use it for build your own classifier.
+Tensorflow for poets is a image classifier model, you can use it for build your own image classifier.

 Introductroy video : https://goo.gl/dKZAcR